Anomaly Detection Solutions for Predictive Maintenance of Industrial Equipment and Systems

-The airline industry alone spends a collective on maintenance – twice more than it takes away as profit.
-In the wind energy sector, O&M costs are predicted to hit in 2020 – a nearly two-fold increase since 2014.
+The airline industry alone spends a collective $70 billion on maintenance – twice more than it takes away as profit.
+In the wind energy sector, O&M costs are predicted to hit $17 billion in 2020 – a nearly two-fold increase since 2014.
 In both cases, the cost spike comes as a result of aging equipment, inefficient service scheduling and lack of visibility into actual wear and tear.

 The airline and the energy industries are not the only ones losing revenue as a result of reactive maintenance.
 In fact, most heavy industrial companies still rely on outdated servicing practices for their equipment, resulting in higher downtime.